 With today's PC audio recording technology, it easier and cheaper than ever to put out a CD.
 Are you listening to this all you money-challenged songwriters and performers?
 Excuses are over.
 Here is a quick guide to get you your own CD fast.

 First you need a list of songs to put on the CD (assuming it’s a music CD).
 Things will go a lot smoother if these are songs you have written, otherwise own the copyright to, or are public domain.
 Then you need to actually record those songs.
 That last bit is where most people get hung up;).

 If you need to buy a mic, you can actually get this done with a cheap plastic PC mic for about $5.00.
-But if you can afford to spend at least $49 on a USB microphone, that will be a quantum leap in sound quality.
+But if you can afford to spend at least $59 on a USB microphone, that will be a quantum leap in sound quality.
 Now just open up Audacity (or whatever audio recording program you might have).
 For simplicity’s sake, let’s pretend your example song has two guitars, a tin whistle, and three voices singing 3-part harmony.